 The goal of shared parenting is to foster the continuation of the relationship between children and their parents following separation or the termination of the marriage.
 The law in Ohio favors stability in court orders affecting parental rights and responsibilities, so courts are prohibited from modifying such orders unless they conclude that a material change has occurred since the order was originally made and the best interests of the child are affected.

 If you have questions about shared parenting agreements, contact our parent visitation & shared parenting arrangements attorney at Erb Legal LLC.
-From our office in Medina, Ohio, we serve clients throughout the area, including Wayne County and Summit County.
+From our office in Northeast Ohio, we serve clients throughout the area, including Wayne County and Summit County.